yayahjb/neartree/trunk/NearTree/README_NearTree.txt

      if ( !CNearTreeNearestNeighbor(treehandle,dRad,&vvBest,NULL,vSearch))
          {   vBest = (double *)vvBest; }

-   Note the use of a seaparate void * vvBest instead of a cast of &vBest to avoid compiler type punning warnings.
+   Note the use of a separate void * vvBest instead of a cast of &vBest to avoid compiler type punning warnings.

    For more examples of the use of CNearTree.c, see main.c and